Shafat21/Smart-IoT-Fire-and-Gas-Detector/README.md

-# 🔥 Fire and Gas Detector System
+# 🔥 Smart IoT Fire and Gas Detector System

 An IoT-based hazard monitoring system built with an ESP32 microcontroller to detect fire and gas leaks.
 The system sends real-time alerts through the **Blynk IoT app** and provides on-site warnings using LEDs and a buzzer.